-The Citizenship rules of Malaysia are very strict, unlike Canada and Australia, they don’t provide citizenship that easily!
+The Citizenship rules of Malaysia are very strict, unlike Canada and Australia, which don’t provide citizenship that easily!

-I know a few expat CAs working in Malaysia for more than 25 years and they yet have to get their long term visa renewed.
-Luckily, the Malaysian government had announced RP-T (residence pass for talent) wherein you can apply for a long term 10-year visa if you satisfy a few conditions like Salary of more than MYR10,000, stay for more than 3 years, etc.
+I know a few expat CAs working in Malaysia for more than 25 years and they yet have to get their long-term visa renewed.
+Luckily, the Malaysian government had announced RP-T (residence pass for talent) wherein you can apply for a long-term 10-year visa if you satisfy a few conditions like a Salary of more than MYR10,000, stay for more than 3 years, etc.

 Note: Employment visa cost is borne by the employer.